 Objective/ Result Indicator Baseline End-of-project target Verification means Risks and assumptions Responsi ble Component 1 Capacity building in climate variability and climate change related to appropriate farming practices with respect to soil, livestock, water and crop management 13 institutions (5 Ministry of Agriculture services and 8 municipalities) with greater capacity to minimise exposure to risks of climate variability Cultivable area of the O'Higgins region will be reduced by 44% and 68% respectively (scenario A2).
 The most vulnerable group of farmers (under 20 ha) includes 4988 farmers (1562 women) and their families. quality.
 Household income increased in at least USD 1000/year.
-At least 4988 holders (100% of farmer population, direct beneficiaries, at least 1562 women) with reduced risk for extreme weather events (EWS 0-> 3).
+At least 4988 holders (100% of farmer population, direct beneficiaries, at least 1562 women) with reduced risk for extreme weather events (EWS 0-&gt; 3).
 At least 5343 (direct beneficiaries, at least 1673 women) farmers trained.
 Greater capacities for managing soil, livestock, water and crops.
 Community access to soil management machinery 13 institutions (5 Ministry of Agriculture services and 8 municipalities) with greater capacity to minimize exposure to risks of climate variability.
 At least 255 officials from 13 institutions (5 Ministry of Agriculture services and 8 municipalities) trained to minimise exposure to risks of climate variability.
-At least 255 officials from 13 institutions (5 Ministry of Agriculture services and 8 municipalities) trained to minimise exposure to risks of climate variability. means Project reports: technical reports; interim and final evaluations.
-Training records assumptions Risk: climate change is more intense than projected by analyses and studies for extreme weather events.
+At least 255 officials from 13 institutions (5 Ministry of Agriculture services and 8 municipalities) trained to minimise exposure to risks of climate variability.
+S58 holders (direct beneficiaries, at least 318 women) with reduced risk for extreme weather Project reports: technical reports; interim and final evaluations.
+Training records Risk: climate change is more intense than projected by analyses and studies MINAGRI (INIA) events.
 20.000 litres of water per year newly

-Objective/ Result Indicator Baseline End-of -project target Verification means Risks and assumptions Responsi ble Househo increase 1000/ye At least (direct b least 69 increase machine assistan ha with i quality.
-I increase 1000/ye At least beneficia 2208 farmers eneficiaries, at 1 women) with ed access to ery and technical ice.
-At least 5.000 improved soil Household income ed in at least USD Result 1.1 Implementation of a capacity building and training systems to increment the resilience capacity of farm communities vulnerable to climate variation and climate change with respect to cattle, crop, water and soil management Number of staff trained to respond to and mitigate impacts of climate events Increased staff capacity from selected institutions to respond to and mitigate impacts of climate events Low level of access to technical and financial assistance.
-Low engagement with the agribusiness value chain and low participation in organisations 13 institution of Agriculation of Agriculation of Agriculation of Agriculation of Agriculation of climate of cli 255 officials from utions (5 Ministry ulture services and ipalities) trained to e exposure to risks te variability.
-2208 farmers seneficiaries, at 1 women) with ed access to ery and technical face.
-At least 5.000 improved soil Household income ed in at least USD ar.
-5343 (direct aries, at least 1673 farmers trained.
-Project Reports: technical reports, annual reports; interim and final evaluations.
+Objective/ Result Indicator Baseline End-of-project target Verification means Risks and assumptions Responsi ble Result 1.1 Implementation of a capacity building and training systems to increment the resilience capacity of farm communities vulnerable to climate variation and climate change with respect to cattle, crop, water and soil management Number of staff trained to respond to and mitigate impacts of climate events Increased staff capacity from selected institutions to respond to and mitigate impacts of climate events Low level of access to technical and financial assistance.
+Low engagement with the agribusiness value chain and low participation in organisations available per holder.
+Household income increased in at least USD 1000/year.
+At least 2208 farmers (direct beneficiaries, at least 691 women) with increased access to machinery and technical assistance.
+At least 5.000 ha with improved soil quality.
+Household income increased in at least USD 1000/year.
+At least 5343 (direct beneficiaries, at least 1673 women) farmers trained.
+At least 255 officials from 13 institutions (5 Ministry of Agriculture services and 8 municipalities) trained to minimise exposure to risks of climate variability.
+At least 2208 farmers (direct beneficiaries, at least 691 women) with increased access to machinery and technical assistance.
+At least 5.000 ha with improved soil quality.
+Household income increased in at least USD 1000/year.
+At least 5343 (direct beneficiaries, at least 1673 women) farmers trained.
+Project Reports: technical reports; interim and final evaluations.
 Interviews with direct beneficiaries Risk: the government or the institutions do not assign sufficient priority to the programme MINAGRI (INIA)